Restoration of the “Vda. e Hijos de González” guitar, Madrid, 1870

 STEPS OF THE RESTORATION

--Fixed the numerous slits in the rings.
+-Fix the numerous splits in the sides.

--Fixing the structural bars of the lid.
+-Fixing the structural bars of the top.

 -Confection of a wooden inlay similar to the original lost, and recomposition of the same.